Jack Hilton (writer): Authorship

-Hilton was often unemployed during the depression of the 1930s, and during this time he joined the Workers’ Educational Association, where he began writing under the mentorship of W. H. Mason.
-At this time he was also active in the National Unemployed Workers’ Movement, and was arrested at a NUWM demonstration.
+Hilton was often unemployed during the depression of the 1930s, and during this time he joined the Workers' Educational Association, where he began writing under the mentorship of W. H. Mason.
+At this time he was also active in the National Unemployed Workers' Movement, and was arrested at an NUWM demonstration.
 He was held in prison for twelve days, then released on the condition that he not speak in public for three years.
 During this time of enforced silence, he finished his first book, Caliban Shrieks, which was published in 1935 by Cobden Sanderson.
 He then attended Ruskin College for two years on a Cassel scholarship.
 In late 1937 and early 1938, he published a series of autobiographical essays in The Adelphi, a literary journal edited by John Middleton Murry.
-1938 also saw the publication of his first novel, Champion, by Johnathan Cape.
+1938 also saw the publication of his first novel, Champion, by Jonathan Cape.

-In 1938, Hilton was approached by Johnathan Cape about writing a travel narrative, offering him a £50 advance to fund the trip and £50 upon completion of his book.
-Hilton accepted the proposal, and in May of that year he and his wife Mary packed their belongings in a large pram and spent six months walking through “northern and midland industrial regions and cities such as Sheffield, Leicester, the Potteries and Birmingham; the home counties by way of Epsom and Buckinghamshire; and Bristol, Stroud and Devon in the west country.”
+In 1938, Hilton was approached by Jonathan Cape about writing a travel narrative, offering him a £50 advance to fund the trip and £50 upon completion of his book.
+Hilton accepted the proposal, and in May of that year he and his wife Mary packed their belongings in a large pram and spent six months walking through "northern and midland industrial regions and cities such as Sheffield, Leicester, the Potteries and Birmingham; the home counties by way of Epsom and Buckinghamshire; and Bristol, Stroud and Devon in the west country."
 Throughout the journey they visited working-class districts and interviewed workers in various industries about their working and living conditions.
 The couple camped in a tent on the side of the road, occasionally staying in the homes of fellow union members.
 The couple returned to Rochdale in October 1938, at which time Jack wrote up his notes from their journey.
 His account of their trip was published in 1940 as English Ways: A Walk from the Pennines to Epsom Downs in 1939.

 After writing English Ways, Hilton returned to fiction, publishing his second novel, Laugh at Polonius; or Yet, There is Woman in 1942.
 His youngest brother, Stanley Hilton, died at sea in 1941, when the trawler Arctic Trapper, on which he was a stoker, was attacked by German planes and foundered.
 After the war, Hilton struggled to get his work published.
 Nevertheless, he continued writing throughout his life and published short stories and essays in magazines whenever possible.
-In 1949 he was hired to re-walk the same trip he took for English Ways and report on the “changes and improvements in post-war Labour Britain.”
+In 1949 he was hired to re-walk the same trip he took for English Ways and report on the "changes and improvements in post-war Labour Britain."
 The resulting book, English Ribbon, was published in 1950; it would be his last major publication.

 Later life

 Hilton's father, George Hilton, died in 1952, and his wife Mary died on 11 February 1955.
 He married his second wife, Beatrice Alice Bezzant on 14 July 1956.
 Neither marriage produced children.
+Hilton died in Oldham.